Nihal Sarin: 2017–2020: GM title

 Nihal ended 2018 at the World Blitz Championship in Saint Petersburg, Russia where he scored 13½/21 with a rating performance of 2777, taking the 11th place on tiebreak.

 In the 2019 TePe Sigeman & Co.
-Masters tournament held in Malmo, Sweden, Nihal scored a 3.0/7 and finished 6th place to cross the 2600 Elo mark in rating.
+Masters tournament held in Malmo, Sweden, Nihal finished 6th place to cross the 2600 Elo mark in rating.
 He was the third youngest player in history and the youngest Indian to do so at the time.
 At the 2019 French Team Chess Championship, Nihal scored 6.0/11 on the first board and helped Mulhouse Philidor finish a historic third place.
+IN the 2019 Asian Blitz Championship, Nihal finished first with 8.0/9, ahead of Alireza Firouzja.

 In 2019, aged 15, Nihal had become the youngest Indian to play in the World Cup 2019 where he managed to reach the second round after beating Peruvian Jorge Cori 2–0 in the first round.
-In the second round, Nihal beat Azeri GM Eltaj Safarli.
+In the second round, Nihal beat Azerbaijani GM Eltaj Safarli.
 Nihal lost the second round and the tiebreakers to crash out of the tournament.

 Since 2019, Nihal is sponsored by Akshayakalpa, an Indian Organic Milk Company.

 In January 2020, Nihal competed in the Tata Steel Challengers tournament and scored 7.0/13 to share the sixth spot.
 Nihal was a part of the Indian Chess Team that won the FIDE Online Chess Olympiad 2020.

 After the Online Chess Olympiad 2020, Nihal's run of wins continued with him winning the Junior Speed Chess Championship conducted by Chess.com.
 A few weeks later he went to win the Capechecs Online Trophy in October 2020.
 He also helped the Indian team win the silver medal at the Asian Teams Online Championship 2020.
 On 10 December, Nihal registered his third successful win by defeating Arjun Erigaisi in the finals of the Super Juniors Cup organized by Chessbase India.
 His fourth tournament win for the year 2020 came after he defeated GM Shant Sargsyan of Armenia in the finals of the World Youth Chess Championship 2020 held online and organized by FIDE.
 He was crowned under-18 World Youth Chess Champion on 22 December 2020, and won the Gazprom Brilliancy Prize for his game against IM Francesco Sonis.

 Nihal won the World Online Youth Championships 2020 in the Under-18 category by defeating GM Shant Sargsyan from Armenia.